nihal-rao/Visual-Analytics-for-Image-Classification/README.md

 ## Implementation:
 * A pretrained Resnet model's final classification layer embeddings are used as features for the images in the dataset.
-* Heirarchical clustering with ward linkage is used to obtain a tree structure ([dendrogram](https://en.wikipedia.org/wiki/Dendrogram)) of similar images, which can be recursively split up into further clusters of similar images.
+* Hierarchical clustering with ward linkage is used to obtain a tree structure ([dendrogram](https://en.wikipedia.org/wiki/Dendrogram)) of similar images, which can be recursively split up into further clusters of similar images.
-* The tree structure is displayed using [treemaps](https://en.wikipedia.org/wiki/Treemapping), a visualisation technique for interactively displaying heirarchical data at varying levels of granularity.
+* The tree structure is displayed using [treemaps](https://en.wikipedia.org/wiki/Treemapping), a visualisation technique for interactively displaying structured data at varying levels of granularity.

 ![](/figs/cluster-overview.png)